owlchester/kanka/resources/api-docs/1.0/abilities.md

 <a name="delete-ability"></a>
-## Delete a Ability
+## Delete an ability

-To delete a ability, use the following endpoint.
+To delete an ability, use the following endpoint.

 | Method | URI | Headers |
 | :- |   :-   |  :-  |